affordances/SamsClubDotGov/README.md

 (I do not object to the existence of government-subsidized health care.
 I just wish it had better UX.)

-Many thanks to [Alexander Podubbny][alexTwitter] for his unnervingly dedicated mentorship.
+Many thanks to [Alexander Poddubny][alexTwitter] for his unnervingly dedicated mentorship.

 [alexTwitter]: https://twitter.com/apoddubn